-In the animal literature, conformity is often defined as 'behaving like, or copying, the majority' which is in many cases a simplification of Boyd & Richerson’s 'disproportionate likelihood of adopting the majority strategy' definition.
-That broader definition raises at least several important issues.
-First, that definition does not specify whether the majority concerns the larger number of individuals performing a behaviour or whether it concerns the behaviour that is most frequently displayed (van Leeuwen et al., 2015).
-In fact, it is interesting to notice that this is not specified in Boyd & Richerson´s model either.
-From an evolutionary standpoint, the majority should concern the number of individuals performing a behaviour.
-Otherwise, there might be only a few individuals over-displaying a given behaviour, making it the most frequent, but not the one adopted by the majority of the population (van Leeuwen et al., 2015; Acerbi et al., 2016).
-However, in some cases it might be the highly skilled or successful individuals that perform one of the options at high frequency.
-Thus, conforming in relation to the frequency of the performed options may be as adaptive as conforming in relation to a majority of individuals (Aplin et al., 2015b).
-Similarly, models showed that the number of individuals and the frequency of the behaviour can lead both to the same sigmoidal conformity curve (Smaldino et al., 2018).
-Second, this simplified definition of conformity is sometimes used only for cases where an individual performing behaviour A changes to behaviour B to follow the majority (e.g., Cialdini & Goldstein, 2004; Cherng et al., 2014; Haun, Rekers & Tomasello, 2014).
-This restriction seems unnecessary as naïve individuals can also show conformist behaviour after observing others.
-Last but not least, it is important to focus on the fact that copying the majority without exaggerating cannot foster within-group stable traditions.
-This is illustrated in Fig. 1 where Boyd & Richerson's definition of conformity corresponds to the grey areas, while the common broader definition of conformity would also consider strategies in the white areas as conformist, despite the fact that such strategies would invariably rapidly drive populations towards a stable equilibrium with no majority (i.e., at 0.5).
+In the non-human animal literature, conformity is often defined as 'behaving like, or copying, the majority' which is in many cases a simplification of Boyd & Richerson’s 'disproportionate likelihood of adopting the majority strategy' definition.
+At the very least, this broader definition raises several important issues that are also subject to recent debate.
+First, the definition ‘copy the majority’ does not specify whether the majority concerns the larger number of individuals performing a behaviour or whether it concerns the behaviour that is most frequently displayed (van Leeuwen et al., 2015).
+Indeed, it is interesting to notice that this is not specified in Boyd & Richerson´s model either.
+From an evolutionary standpoint, the majority should refer to the number of individuals performing a behaviour.
+This allows an outsider to easily grasp what is the appropriate behaviour under given circumstances.
+Otherwise, there might be only a few individuals over-displaying a given behaviour, making it the most frequent, but not the one adopted by the majority of individual in the population (van Leeuwen et al., 2015; Acerbi et al., 2016).
+However, in some cases, it can also be beneficial if the behaviour with the highest frequency is adopted.
+Namely, when particularly highly skilled or successful individuals perform one behaviour especially frequently.
+For example, if great tits (P. major) that were trained to open a puzzle box to get a food reward were released into the wild, these few skilled individuals frequently opened the slider of the puzzle box in a specific way and this technique was adopted by other individuals in the population.
+Thus, conforming with respect to the frequency of options performed may be as adaptive as conforming with respect to the majority of individuals (Aplin et al., 2015b).
+Similarly, models showed that both, the number of individuals and the frequency of the behaviour, can lead to the same sigmoidal conformity curve (Smaldino et al., 2018).
+It is likely that if at the beginning the most frequent behaviour is copied soon a majority of individuals in the population will also exhibit this behaviour.
+Second, this simplified definition of ‘copy the majority’ is sometimes used only for cases where an individual performing behaviour A changes to behaviour B to follow the majority (e.g., Cialdini & Goldstein, 2004; Cherng et al., 2014; Haun, Rekers & Tomasello, 2014).
+For example wild male vervet monkeys (Chlorocebus pygerythrus) that migrate to a new group will abandon personal foraging preferences in favour of the new group norms (van de Waal, Borgeaud & Whiten, 2013).
+This restriction that behaviour A must first be learned before switching to B seems unnecessarily restrictive as even naïve individuals can show conformist behaviour after observing others.
+Last but not least, it is important to focus on the fact that copying the majority without exaggerating cannot foster stable local traditions in which all group members adopt the same behaviour.
+This is illustrated in Fig. 1a where Boyd & Richerson's definition of conformity corresponds to the grey areas, while the common broader definition of conformity would also consider strategies in the white areas as conformist, despite the fact that such strategies would invariably rapidly drive populations towards a stable equilibrium with no majority (i.e., at 0.5).
 Thus, the 'disproportionate likelihood of adopting the majority strategy´ is crucial to study and compare conformity both in animals and humans.